neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Collect an ONNX File

 DeepSparse accepts a model in the ONNX format.

-The `model_path` argument in the commands below tells DeepSparse where the ONNX file is.
 It can be one of two options:
-- `sparsezoo_stub` which identifies a pre-sparsified model in the SparseZoo and downloads the ONNX file for you
+- A SparseZoo Stub which identifies a pre-sparsified model in the SparseZoo and downloads the ONNX file for you
-- `local_path` to an ONNX model `model_name.onnx` in a filesystem.
-The [SparseML YOLOv5 documentation](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying)
-includes an example of how to export a model to ONNX.
+- A Local Path to an ONNX model in a filesystem.
+The [SparseML YOLOv5 docs](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying) include an example of how to export a model to ONNX.

-In the example below, we will compare the pruned-quantized YOLOv5s from the SparseZoo to the dense YOLOv5s, identified by the following stubs:
+We will compare the pruned-quantized YOLOv5s from the SparseZoo to the standard dense YOLOv5s, identified by the following stubs:
 ```
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/base-none
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/pruned_quant-aggressive_94